m7amd777/finsec-application/README.md

 ## ⚠️ Pages Without Backend APIs

-Pages that do not connected to backend APIs (e.g., Send Money) are considered out of scope.
+Pages that do not connected to backend APIs (e.g., Send Money, Request, Top Up) are considered out of scope.

 ## ⚠️ Disclaimer